Advance on a Pending Lawsuit – Fast Legal Funding Now

 Does my attorney have to be involved?

 Yes.
-Your attorney usually provides documents, signs acknowledgments, and repays the advance plus fees from settlement funds in trust at the end of the case.
+Your attorney typically provides documents, signs acknowledgments, and repays the advance plus agreed costs from settlement funds in trust at the end of the case.
+See how coordination works in get cash before lawsuit settles.

 Are there restrictions by state?